 Fans waiting until the last minute could be bagging a Super Bowl bargain.

 The economic impact of the Big Game is being disputed, as well.
-While the NFL has claimed a financial benefit of $500 to $600 million for the New York/New Jersey area, at least one economist is taking issue with the prediction.
+While the NFL has claimed a financial benefit of $500 to $600 million for the New York/New Jersey area, at least one economist is taking issue with the prediction."Move the decimal point one place to the left," Robert Baade, a professor at Lake Forest College in Illinois, told the Associated Press.
+"I think $50 to $60 million would be a generous appraisal of what the Super Bowl generates."

 But the consulting firm PwC US says Super Bowl XLVIII is expected to bring in a direct economic boost of more than $210 million.
 PwC says this accounts for area lodging, transportation, food and beverage, entertainment, business services and other hospitality and tourism activities related to game, but excludes the so-called "multiplier effect," which accounts for "indirect" impacts, such as vendors purchasing goods from local producers and manufacturers.